ivangfr/springboot-kong-plugins/README.md

    null, it is private.
    ```

-   > **Note:** This endpoint is not secured by the application, that is why the response is returned.
+   > **Note**: This endpoint is not secured by the application, that is why the response is returned.
 The idea is to use `Kong` to secure it.
 It will be done on the next steps.

 1. Call `/actuator/beans` endpoint
    ```